 As I started the mammoth task of organizing my Archives some considerable time back I realized that, stand alone, they were incomplete; at the very least a narrative of sorts would give context.
 My participation in ‘Premiers Past’5 brought home to me the importance of telling my story and being open and frank about the political journey.
 I was surprised at the level of interest and controversy the interview generated.
 I took it all in my stride as I am pretty laid back these days and despite what some might think don’t take myself too seriously.
 I have worked to keep my sense of humour and perspective.
 I didn’t always succeed in office and on occasion was overtaken by the hubris that besets most leaders.
 When I was elected Chief Minister, Dave Tuzewski from Alice Springs urged me to keep a diary.
 I didn’t as such, however, I kept most bits of paper, scribbled down notes and documented significant milestones.
 I am a ‘collector’ as will be evident from the website.

 I was then confronted with how to present My Story - how to publish.
 I have no desire to take a place in the bargain basements of Australia’s department stores along with other supposed luminaries.
 I decided that my recollection of events – personal, family and political - would take a different form.
-On-line commentary was for me the ideal medium.
+The online commentary was for me the ideal medium.
 It offers the opportunity to correct the record if I get it wrong in my memory or my interpretation of events.
-Without rancour or a sense of settling scores I have ‘put pen to paper’ to sketch out my history, where I came from and what I believe I achieved.
+Online also offers the opportunity to add to what I did next without attempting a second or subsequent edition.
+Without rancour or a sense of settling scores, I have ‘put pen to paper’ to sketch out my history, where I came from and what I believe I achieved.
 I hope that people in their generosity might concede that I made a contribution and left behind a legacy that endures.

 My ‘political’ career began when I first put my hand up for class captain in primary school.
 Moderately successful in those early contests I soon worked out that lollies were a reliable incentive to win the vote.
 The Romans understood the importance of the Circus and bread and not much has changed.
 I also came to understand that there is no free ride - you ‘catch and kill your own’.
 People who expect it on a platter are destined to fail.
 My first real political test occurred at Wodonga High School.